mashupbots/plebify/README.rst

 Plebify
 *******

-A simple event triggered task runner.
+A simple event triggered task runner written in Scala and Akka.

 What does Plebify do?